9 Must-Have Emergency Items

 Emergency Blankets: Pack several emergency blankets, also known as space blankets.
 These lightweight, compact sheets reflect up to 90% of your body heat, providing crucial warmth in survival situations.

 Extra Clothing Layers: Always carry additional warm, moisture-wicking layers.
-Include thermal underwear, fleece jackets, waterproof outer layers, extra socks, and insulated boots.
+Include thermal underwear, fleece jackets, waterproof outer layers, extra socks, gloves, hat and insulated boots.

 Fire Starter Kit: A reliable fire starter kit is essential.
 Include waterproof matches, a lighter, and a ferrocerium rod.
 Consider adding some fire-starting tinder for quick ignition in wet conditions.

 Headlamp and Flashlights: Pack a headlamp and at least one powerful flashlight with extra batteries.
-LED models offer long battery life and bright illumination.
+LED models offer long battery life and bright illuminationA flashlight or headlamp is crucial for visibility, signaling for help, and assessing vehicle issues especially during storms or winter darkness.

 Food and Water